Loco raises $9M for esports and game livestreaming in India

 Good traction

-Loco has grown rapidly over the past 12 months, with monthly active viewers growing six-fold, monthly active streamers scaling by 10 times, and live watch hours scaling by 48 times since June 2020.
+Loco has grown rapidly over the past 12 months, with monthly active viewers growing sixfold, monthly active streamers scaling by 10 times, and live watch hours scaling by 48 times since June 2020.

 Today, highly active users spend about an hour daily on Loco.
 The company offers a slew of interactive features that other video-on-demand platforms don’t offer, and the platform’s focus on mobile gaming communities helps it serve those communities in ways that desktop-focused platforms have not been able to do.
 Loco also helps beginner creators through various initiatives including its one-click mobile streaming app and best-in-class creator program.